Self-similar real trees defined as fixed-points and their geometric properties: Settings and preliminaries

-Let us note that, when asking for tree solutions to \eqref{fix:tree}, the excursion point of view of the recursive decomposition is technically preferable since it grants access to random excursions (and their corresponding encoded real trees) as well as to nodes sampled independently according to the mass measure using the external randomness provided by $\Xi$.
-Distributional identities are used only in the final step of the formulation of the fixed-point equation \eqref{fix:X} rather than arising intrinsically in the construction in Section \ref{sec:rec_trees} leading to a rigorous definition of the map $\Psi$ in \eqref{fix:tree}.
+Let us also note that, when asking for tree solutions to \eqref{fix:tree}, the excursion point of view of the recursive decomposition is technically preferable since it grants access to random excursions (and their corresponding encoded real trees) as well as to nodes sampled independently according to the mass measure using canonical external randomness.